Kenneth Mars

 Kenneth Mars (April 4, 1935 – February 12, 2011) was an American actor.
 He appeared in two Mel Brooks films: as the deranged Nazi playwright Franz Liebkind in The Producers (1967) and Police Inspector Hans Wilhelm Friedrich Kemp in Young Frankenstein (1974).
 He also co-starred in Peter Bogdanovich's What's Up, Doc?
 (1972) as well as appearing in Woody Allen's Radio Days (1987) and Shadows and Fog (1991).

 Mars appeared in two seasons of Malcolm in the Middle as Otto Mannkusser, Francis's well-meaning but dimwitted boss, a German immigrant who owns a dude ranch.
-He voiced King Triton, Ariel's father, in the 1989 Disney animated film The Little Mermaid and its sequel, as well as its companion television series and the Kingdom Hearts series.
-He also had several other animated voice-over film roles, such as Littlefoot's grandfather Longneck in The Land Before Time series (1994–2008), Professor Screweyes in We're Back!
-A Dinosaur's Story (1993), Prince Cornelius's father King Colbert in Thumbelina (1994), and Tuskernini in Darkwing Duck (1991–1992).
-He voiced the Vault 13 Overseer in Interplay's Fallout (video game).
+He voiced roles such as King Triton, Ariel's father, in the 1989 Disney animated film The Little Mermaid and its sequel, as well as its companion television series and the Kingdom Hearts video game series.
+He also voiced Littlefoot's grandfather Longneck in The Land Before Time series (1994–2008), Professor Screweyes in We're Back!
+A Dinosaur's Story (1993), King Colbert in Thumbelina (1994), and Tuskernini in Darkwing Duck (1991–1992).
+He voiced the Vault 13 Overseer in Interplay's Fallout.
+In 2001 he played Grace's Uncle Sid on Will and Grace.